Top of page Skip to main content

 We sustain and embed a diverse and inclusive culture which promotes safety, wellbeing, compliance, accountability, ethics and integrity, business resilience and security awareness in our people to support our workforce, relationships, reputation, and ability to deliver.

-We invest in information management systems and IT capability to minimise risk of loss or misuse of our information, and missed opportunities to transform our information management culture, and increase efficiency and effectiveness.
+We invest in information management systems, cyber security, governance and IT capability and culture to minimise risk of loss or misuse of our information, safeguard against cyber security threats and increase efficiency and effectiveness.

 Risk management strategy

-We invest in our people and embed appropriate cultural behaviours through defined leadership expectations and responsibilities; contemporary workplace strategies, policies and procedures; and providing a safe environment where inclusion, diversity, wellbeing, collaboration, sharing of information, innovation, and continual learning is encouraged and supported at all levels.
+Our Strategic Workforce Plan outlines our people initiatives and priorities including embedding appropriate behaviours through leadership expectations and responsibilities; contemporary workplace strategies, policies and procedures; and providing a safe environment where inclusion, diversity, wellbeing, and continual learning is encouraged and supported at all levels.

-Our Enterprise Information Strategy outlines strategic priorities and is our roadmap to optimising our information management practices, creating a positive information experience for all, transforming our information management culture, and becoming a future focused organisation with investments in people, process and technology over a multi‑year period.
+Our Digital and Cyber Security Strategy outlines our direction in digital and cyber security.
+It is our roadmap to optimising our information management practices, creating a positive information experience for all, transforming our information management culture, and becoming a future focused organisation with investments in people, process and technology over a multi‑year period.
+This includes exploring new technologies such as generative AI.

 Governance